-New in version 3: klik one of the search results to reveal that node in the diagram.
+Click one of the search results to reveal that node in the diagram.
 De tool will jump to the diagram view and will mark the node using a frame.

-8.5 Help window
+8.7 Help window

 The Help window shows the definitions of the Frequency and Impact classes, and provides tips and other information on the tool.
 Open the Help window using the question mark button.